 Friends of Crowdys Hill

 Crowdys Hill has an active Friends Association who organise a number of fund raising and social events throughout the year.
 You will receive an invitation to the Annual General Meeting.
 New committee members are always most welcome.
-The Friends donated £4000 alongside a fantastic donation of £10,000 from the Swindon Charity Ball to kit out a bespoke sensory room in our new build.
-They ask for bids from across the school for items needed, these are discussed at every meeting.
+The Friends discuss bids from the staff across the school at their termly meetings.
+In 2018/2019 we are already funding a revamp to our outdoor space, assisting the English department with a year 9 trip to Harry Potter world and buying recording equipment for the Music department.

 Each class elects a member to represent their class at the school council which meets at least once per half term with a senior teacher.
 Within the School Council a Chair and a Vice Chair person are elected.
 School issues are discussed, and then class representatives talk to their peers in their year groups during tutor time so that everyone has the opportunity to contribute ideas and suggestions for improvements in school.